stutishah251-arch/Articles/NSI-article.md

 security breaches can disrupt an organization's day-to-day operations, result is significant financial losses, and undermine trust in the organization.
 Below are examples of some of the major ways a network secutity system can negatively impact individuals, businesses, and governments.

-- Data Breaches and Loss of Confidential Information:
+1. Data Breaches and Confidential Information Loss:
-  One of the most serious impacts of poor network security is the loss of sensitive data.
-Attackers may gain unauthorized access to confidential information such as personal details, financial records, passwords, or company secrets.
-For businesses, this could include customer data, intellectual property, and strategic plans.
-Once this information is stolen, it can be misused, sold on the dark web, or used for identity theft and fraud.
+   Sensitive data loss is one of the most detrimental effects of inadequate network security.
+Attackers may obtain unauthorized access to private data, including passwords, financial records, personal information, and business secrets.
+This could include strategic plans, intellectual property, and customer data for businesses.
+Once stolen, this data may be misused, sold on the dark web, or utilized for fraud and identity theft.

-- Financial Losses:
+2. Financial Effect:
-   Cybersecurity incidents often lead to significant financial losses.
-Organizations may lose money due to stolen funds, business disruption, recovery costs, and legal penalties.
-Companies may also need to invest heavily in repairing systems, strengthening security measures, and compensating affected customers.
-In some cases, ransomware attacks force organizations to pay large amounts of money to regain access to their systems.
+    Most of the time, when a company experiences a cybersecurity breach, there is a loss of funds.
+Such losses can come from the theft of funds, interruption of business, cost of recovery, and legal fees.
+Organizations may also incur additional costs associated with the repair of their systems or additional investments necessary to improve their security measures, as well as provide reimbursement to any affected customers.
+Additionally, some organizations have been forced to pay large amounts of money (from a ransom) to regain access to their systems after a ransomware attack.

-- Spread of Malware and System Damage:
+4. Malware Spread and Damage to Systems:
-  Weak network security can allow malware such as viruses, worms, or ransomware to spread quickly across connected devices.
-This can corrupt files, damage software, and make systems unusable.
-In severe cases, entire networks may need to be shut down and rebuilt, leading to major operational challenges.
+    If a network does not have proper security in place, malware such as a virus, worm or ransomware can spread rapidly through any device connected to that network.
+This type of malware can cause corruption of files, damage to software and/or make a system unusable.
+In very serious cases, the company may be forced to completely shut down its network and rebuild it; this can create significant operational problems for the business.

- - Spread of Malware and System Damage:
+5. Malware Spread and System Damage:
-   Weak network security can allow malware such as viruses, worms, or ransomware to spread quickly across connected devices.
-This can corrupt files, damage software, and make systems unusable.
-In severe cases, entire networks may need to be shut down and rebuilt, leading to major operational challenges.
+   Malware, including viruses, worms, and ransomware, can spread swiftly among linked devices due to inadequate network security.
+This can harm software, corrupt files, and render systems unusable.
+In extreme circumstances, it might be necessary to shut down and rebuild entire networks, which would present significant operational difficulties.

-- Business and Operational Disruption:
+6. Business and Operational Disruption:
-  Network attacks can disrupt normal business operations.
-If systems are infected with malware or targeted by denial-of-service attacks, employees may not be able to access important resources or perform their tasks.
-This downtime can slow down production, delay services, and reduce overall productivity.
-For industries such as banking, healthcare, or transportation, even a short disruption can cause major problems.
+   Regular business operations may be interfered with by network attacks.
+Employees might not be able to access critical resources or carry out their duties if systems are infected with malware or the target of denial-of-service attacks.
+Production can be slowed down, services can be delayed, and overall productivity can be decreased due to this downtime.
+Even a brief disruption can have serious consequences for sectors like banking, healthcare, and transportation.

  ---